Morag Bellingham

 Morag Bellingham (also Stewart) QC is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Cornelia Frances.
 She debuted on-screen in the episode airing on 7 June, 1988.
-She continued to appear until 1989 and then briefly appeared in an episode in 1993.
+She continued to appear until 1989 and then briefly appeared in 1993.
 She returned yearly from 2001 until 2009, again from 2011 to 2013 and again from 2016 to 2017.
 Before she died, Frances had expressed her desire to once again become a permanent cast member.
 Morag has been described as an antagonistic, independent and cold character and is portrayed as a tough lawyer.
 She has been involved in storylines such as adopting out her illegitimate daughter Bobby Simpson, being widowed, helping her brother Alf Stewart through his many legal battles and a friendship with troubled teen Aden Jefferies.
 She has been well received by certain critics for her feisty persona, whilst others have criticised her professional skills.